drmats/mem-box/README.md

     }

-    // inform type system of new member in `Mem` interface declare global {
+    // inform type system of a new member in `Mem` interface declare global {

         // shared memory type augmentation